 The Tutoring Program has a pool of capable tutors available to work one-on-one or in small groups with students to help them achieve greater confidence, independence and success as learners.
 Individual peer tutoring is available by appointment for both short-term “catch-up” work and ongoing support (see the schedule below, and make an appointment).
 Online tutoring services through NetTutor are available to students worldwide.
 To access these services, log in to WorldClassRoom (Canvas), open any course shell and click on NetTutor in the left-hand course menu, then select the subject or group area most appropriate.
 For questions or further assistance, click on the Help icon in WorldClassRoom and select the Peer Tutoring Request Form.

-(Central Standard Time).
-Peer tutoring is available either in-person or virtually
+Time).
+Peer tutoring is available either in-person or virtually through Zoom.

 You can also use NetTutor for tutoring assistance.
 Just select the NetTutor link in any of your courses in WorldClassRoom (Canvas).